hahahahaman/hahahahaman.github.io/blog/_drafts/why-assault-is-underreported.md

 ### To conclude why victimizations are low:

-It would seem reasonable to say that, in this case, because rape has less victims there are less victimizations than other forms of violent crime from the NCVS.
+It would seem reasonable to say that, in this case, because rape and sexual assault has less victims there are less victimizations than other forms of violent crime from the NCVS.

 ![victims-vs-victimizations](./data/rape/NVAT-data/victims-vs-victimizations-2014.png)